AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 >[!CAUTION]
 >
 >This capability is not available out of the box as part of the product.
-The implementation requires Adobe Consulting to be engaged.
-Please reach out to your Adobe representative to find out more
+For this implementation, you first need to open a ticket with Adobe Support.
+You will then be able to follow the steps detailed in this [page](../../integrations/using/configuring-pipeline.md#prerequisites).

 [!DNL Triggers] run marketing actions within a short range of time following a user’s action.
 The typical response time is less than one hour.